jpfluger/examples/ubuntu-14.04/nagios-npre-client.md

    1. The central server uses ping, http or other commands to execute against the targeted device.
 No modules are installed on the targeted device.
    2. Install a client module on the remote device, which can then communicate with Icinga2
       * On Linux, install Nagios Remote Plugin Executor (NRPE) on the remote Linux device.
-      * On Windows, install NSClient++ NPRE service on the remote Windows device.
+      * On Windows, install NSClient++ NRPE service on the remote Windows device.

-The example below covers setting up [NPRE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) on Ubuntu 14.04.
+The example below covers setting up [NRPE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) on Ubuntu 14.04.
 For help on installing [NSClient++](http://www.nsclient.org/about/) on Windows see [this Windows 8.1 example](https://github.com/jpfluger/examples/blob/master/windows/nsclient-windows.md).

 To have this example work fully, a Central Server installation is required.
 See [here](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/icinga2-server.md) for help on setting up an Icinga2 Central Server.

-## Install NPRE on Ubuntu Linux 14.04
+## Install NRPE on Ubuntu Linux 14.04

 On an Ubuntu 14.04 installation, I configured the ip to be `192.168.1.20` and the hostname to be `ub14-henry`.

-Install the NPRE packages.
+Install the NRPE packages.

 ```bash
 $ sudo apt-get install nagios-plugins nagios-nrpe-server
 ```

-Get the name of root filesystem because we will enter that in the npre config file next.
+Get the name of root filesystem because we will enter that in the NRPE config file next.
 My filesystem is `/dev/vda1`.

 ```bash
 $ df -h /